-We are controlled by Advent, whose interests may differ from those of our public stockholders.
+We are controlled by the Advent Funds, whose interests may differ from those of our public stockholders.

-We are controlled by Advent and after this offering will continue to be controlled by Advent.
-After the completion of this offering, the Advent Funds will beneficially own in the aggregate % of the combined voting power of our common stock (or % if the underwriters exercise their option to purchase additional shares in full).
+We are controlled by the Advent Funds and after this offering will continue to be controlled by the Advent Funds.
+After the completion of this offering, the Advent Funds will beneficially own in the aggregate 68.3% of the combined voting power of our common stock (or 65.2% if the underwriters exercise their option to purchase additional shares in full).
 As a result of this ownership, Advent will have effective control over the outcome of votes on all matters requiring approval by our stockholders, including the election of directors, the adoption of amendments to our charter and bylaws and other significant corporate transactions.